 Margaret has a long career in public service at both the State and Commonwealth levels.
 Prior to joining IP Australia she was the A/g First Assistant Secretary of Legal and Compliance in the former Department of the Environment and Energy.
 Since 2008 Margaret has held senior executive roles across the Commonwealth Environment, Industry and Education portfolios, leading a range of legal, corporate, governance and regulatory functions.
 Margaret has also been a key contributor to several policy task forces and executive boards and has broad experience and a thorough understanding of public sector governance.

-Deborah’s academic qualifications include a Masters of Management (Industry Strategy), Bachelor of Science (Hons) both from the Australian National University and is a graduate of the Australian Institute of Company Directors.
+Margaret has a Bachelor of Arts/Laws (Hons) and a Graduate Diploma of Legal Practice from the Australian National University.
+Margaret is also a graduate of the Australia Institute of Company Directors.